tillitis/tkey-ssh-agent/README.md

 $ make
 ```

-If you cloned `tkey-libs` to somewhere else then the default set
+If you cloned `tkey-libs` to somewhere else then the default directory,
-`LIBDIR` to the path of the directory.
+set `LIBDIR` to the path of that directory.

-If your available `objcopy` is anything other than the default
+If the `objcopy` binary on your system is anything other than the default
-`llvm-objcopy`, then define `OBJCOPY` to whatever they're called on
+`llvm-objcopy`, define `OBJCOPY` to whatever they're called on
 your system.

 The device apps can be run both on the hardware TKey, and on a QEMU
 machine that emulates the platform.
 In both cases, the client apps
 (the program that runs on your computer, for example `tkey-ssh-agent`)
-will talk to the app over a serial port, virtual or real.
+will talk to the app over a serial port.
 There is a
-separate section below which explains running in QEMU.
+separate section below which explains how to run it in QEMU.

 ## Running device apps

 Plug the USB stick into your computer.
 If the LED in one of the outer
-corners of the USB stick is a steady white, then it has been
+corners of the USB stick is a steady white, it has been
 programmed with the standard FPGA bitstream (including the firmware).
-If it is not then please refer to
+If it is not, then please refer to
 [quickstart.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/quickstart.md)
-(in the tillitis-key1 repository) for instructions on initial
+(in the tillitis-key1 repository) for instructions on how to
-programming of the USB stick.
+initialise the USB stick.

-### Users on Linux
+### Linux Users

 Running `lsusb` should list the USB stick as `1207:8887 Tillitis
 MTA1-USB-V1`.
 On Linux, the TKey's serial port device path is
-typically `/dev/ttyACM0` (but it may end with another digit, if you
+typically `/dev/ttyACM0` (but it may end with another digit if you
 have other devices plugged in).
 The client apps tries to auto-detect
-serial ports of TKey USB sticks, but if more than one is found you'll
+serial ports of TKey USB sticks but if more than one is found, you'll
-need to choose one using the `--port` flag.
+need to choose one explicitly using the `--port` flag.

-However, you should make sure that you can read and write to the
+You should make sure that you have the necessary privileges to read and
-serial port as your regular user.
+write to the serial port.

 One way to accomplish this is by installing the provided
 `system/60-tkey.rules` in `/etc/udev/rules.d/` and running `udevadm